Jeffrey Weitzel, MD

 City of Hope

-BITA NEHORAY, MS, CGC, is a licensed board-certified genetic counselor specializing in cancer genetics.
+Bita Nehoray, MS, CGC, is a licensed board-certified genetic counselor specializing in cancer genetics.
 She received her Master’s degree in Human Genetics and Genetic Counseling from Stanford University.
-Ms. Nehoray joined the City of Hope Division of Clinical Cancer Genomics in 2012.
-As a Senior Genetic Counselor she provides cancer genetics services for patients and families suspected to have a hereditary predisposition to cancer, with a focus in Li-Fraumeni syndrome and Clonal Hematopoiesis of Indeterminate Potential.
-Current research projects include understanding cancer risk, penetrance, prevalence, and clinical outcomes for individuals with TP53 pathogenic variants as part of the LiFT UP study, evaluating the spectrum of germline variants in Israeli breast cancer patients, and assessing community-based provider experiences with polygenic risk scores in genetic cancer risk assessment.
-She also serves on the genetic counseling advisory committee for the Li-Fraumeni Syndrome Association and is a member of the ClinGen TP53 Variant Curation Expert Panel.
-She is fluent in Spanish and Farsi and is committed to advancing the provision of cancer genetics services to medically underserved and culturally diverse populations.
+Ms. Nehoray joined the City of Hope Division of Clinical Cancer Genomics in 2012, where she provides cancer genetics services for patients and families suspected to have a hereditary predisposition to cancer, with a focus in Li-Fraumeni syndrome and clonal hematopoiesis of indeterminate potential.
+Current research projects include understanding cancer risk, penetrance, prevalence, and clinical outcomes for individuals with TP53 pathogenic variants as part of the LiFT UP study, evaluating the use of whole body MRI and liquid biopsy for early cancer detection, chatbot use for disclosure of germline genetic test results, and assessing community-based provider experiences with TP53 results on germline testing.
+She also serves on the genetic counseling advisory committee for the Li-Fraumeni Syndrome Association, the ClinGen TP53 Variant Curation Expert Panel, and the California Advisory Council for Sharsheret.
 She is faculty for the City of Hope Intensive Course in Genetic Cancer Risk Assessment.
-She is an active member of the National Society of Genetic Counselors, Southern California Genetic Counselors, and the American Society of Human Genetics.
+She is an active member of the National Society of Genetic Counselors and Southern California Genetic Counselors.

 Susan Shehayeb, MS, CGC